 View a description of the core courses and complete list of our electives.

-Specializations are offered in Cyber Forensics Investigation and Administration, Justice Administration and Forensic Science Administration.
+Specializations are offered in Justice Administration and Forensic Science Administration.
 This arrangement allows you to create a unique plan of graduate study that is compatible with your interests and career objectives.

 Justice Administration Specialization